 Commenter Comment Responses CRWC-1 The report does not identify ownership and other controls such as FirstLight's flowage rights within the Project boundaries.
 FirstLight does not own all of the lands within the project boundaries.
 FirstLight ownership of lands within 200 feet of the Project boundaries is identified in Figure 4.4-1, but nothing indicates ownership within the boundaries.
 CRWC requests that FirstLight provide information on land it has ownership or any other control over, and the land use associated with those lands, in an addendum to Study 3.6.5.
-FL has updated the maps that comprise Figure 4.4 project boundary.
-See Study 3.6.5 Attachment A figures also show other lands within the Project b associated with all lands within the Project bound study report is not necessary.
+FL has updated the maps that comprise Figure 4.4-1 in the 3.6.5 study report to show FL land ownership within the project boundary.
+See Study 3.6.5 Attachment A , Figure 4.4-1.
+The lands owned by FL shown are fee-ownership.
+The figures also show other lands within the Project boundary (e.g., flowage rights, easements, leases, etc.).
+The land uses associated with all lands within the Project boundary are provided in the 3.6.5 study report.
+An addendum to the 3.6.5 study report is not necessary.
 CRWC-2 CRWC received this map [Town of Greenfield] shortly before filing this letter with FERC, and have not been able to determine if Figure 4.2-1 Map 8 is lacking any information about conservation land.
 We recommend FirstLight look at the attached map, and confirm land use ownership, if it hasn't already.
-FL reviewed the tax map provided to CRWC by t location of any additional conservation lands alor CRWC.
+FL reviewed the tax map provided to CRWC by the Town of Greenfield and was unable to verify the accuracy of the location of any additional conservation lands along this reach of the Project as depicted on the tax map provided to CRWC.